sanjeebko/cursorai/NepaliCommunity/README.md

 3. **Login with sample data** - Use any of the sample user accounts
 4. **Test API endpoints** - Use Swagger at https://localhost:7250/swagger

-## Troubleshooting

-### Database Issues
-- The application automatically handles table creation and data seeding
-- If you get schema errors, the application will continue running
-- Check console output for any database initialization messages

-### Port Conflicts
-If ports are already in use:
-1. Change the ports in `launchSettings.json`
-2. Update the frontend service URLs accordingly

 ## Development

 ### Prerequisites